 Support the recognition of tenure rights of Indigenous Peoples, local communities and Afro-descendant Peoples to an additional 150 million hectares of tropical forest by 2025, and at least 400 million additional hectares of tropical forest by 2030, raising the total area of forests owned by or designated for local peoples in low and middle income countries from the current 30% to over 50%.

-Mobilize $1 billion of new funding dedicated to advancing Target 1 before CoP26 and $10 billion by 2030, in tropical forest countries.
+Mobilize $10 billion of new funding dedicated to advancing Target 1 by 2030 in tropical forest countries.
 This would put at least one half of all tropical forests under the control of Indigenous Peoples, Afro-descendants, and local communities; and in doing so, dramatically increasing their potential for sustained protection secure over 125 tCO2e and avoid at least forecasted 1.099 (range 0.463 – 4.456) GtCO2e of forest carbon emissions.